fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Quran mentions the throne some 25 times (33 times as Al-'Arsh).
 'Ali ibn Abi Talib, said: "Allah created the Throne as an indication of His power, not for taking it as a place for Himself."

     Indeed, your Lord is Allah, who created the heavens and the earth in six days and then established Himself above the Throne (Arsh), arranging the matter [of His creation].
 There is no intercessor except after His permission.
 That is Allah, your Lord, so worship Him.
 Then will you not remember?
-    Quran, surah Yunus 10:3
+    Quran, surah Yunus (Jonah) 10:3

 Bearers of the Throne or hamlat al-arsh are a group of angels.
 The Quran mentions them in Quran 40:7 and Quran 69:17.
 The portrayal of these angels is comparable to the seraphim in the Book of Revelation.
 They might be identified with cherubim or seraphim of Jewish traditions.

     Those who bear the Throne, and all who are round about it, hymn the praises of their Lord and believe in Him and ask forgiveness for those who believe (saying): Our Lord!
 Thou comprehendest all things in mercy and knowledge, therefor forgive those who repent and follow Thy way.
 Ward off from them the punishment of hell.
-    Quran 40:7
+    Quran, surah Ghafir (The Forgiver) 40:7

     And the angels will be on its sides, and eight will, that Day, bear the Throne of thy Lord above them.
-    Quran 69:17
+    Quran, surah Al-Haaqqa (The Reality) 69:17

 ### Al-Qalam (The Pen)

 ‘Ubadah ibn al-Samit reported: The Prophet, peace and blessings be upon him, said, "Verily, the first to be created by Allah was the pen."
 Sunan al-Tirmidhī 3319

 Chapter 68 in the Quran is named ‘Al-Qalam’ (the pen).
-It opens up with the verse: "By the pen and what they inscribe."
+It opens up with the verse:

+    "By the pen and what they inscribe."
+    Quran, surah Al-Qalam (The Pen) 68:1

-    In Chapter 96 of the Quran one finds another reference to the high value placed on the might of the pen: "Who taught by the pen.
-Taught mankind that which he knew not" (96:4-5).
+In Chapter 96 of the Quran one finds another reference to the high value placed on the might of the pen:

+    "Who taught by the pen.
+Taught mankind that which he knew not" Quran, surah Al-Alaq (The Clot) 96:4-5

 Allah told it to write, so the Pen wrote all that will happen until the Final Hour.